MGSimard/vertexdb/README.md

 - [x] Touch up my types into interfaces to avoid the annoying linebreaks
 - [x] Style form
 - [ ] Close modal on ESC or clicking backdrop?
+- [ ] Maybe display info on what they're reporting so they don't have to refresh their mind after clicking report
 - [ ] Make up mind regarding list of report reasons
 - [ ] Make report form action send data properly to server action
 - [ ] Edit report to only allow voting on null deletedAt